Rahmi Arslan

 Mustafa Rahmi Arslan (1874–1947) was a Turkish politician, who was a prominent member of the Committee of Union and Progress (CUP).

 During the Late Ottoman genocides, Rahmi Bey went to significant lengths to protect the Christian and European populations of Smyrna from deportation, exile and murder; often defying direct orders from the Ottoman Government in Istanbul.

 Education and early life

-Rahmi Arslan was born into a wealthy family in Selanik and attended primary school in his hometown.
-He studied law in Constantinople, but shortly before the completion of his studies, he was arrested and prosecuted for his membership in the CUP, following which he left the Ottoman Empire and went into exile in Europe.
+Rahmi Arslan was born into a wealthy family in Selanik and attended a primary school in his hometown.
+He studied law in Constantinople, but shortly before the completion of his studies, he was arrested and prosecuted for his membership in the CUP, after which he left the Ottoman Empire and went into exile in Europe.